Gestalt Therapy & Counselling in Central London

 My approach to clinical practice is Gestalt Therapy

-Gestalt theory and practice is based on many areas of thought and study, including psychoanalysis, humanistic and existential philosophies, Eastern spiritual practice and Gestalt psychology.
+Gestalt theory and practice is based on many areas of thought and study, including radical insights of psychoanalysis, humanistic and existential philosophies, Gestalt psychology, Eastern spiritual traditions, sensory awareness practice and psychodrama.
 In this sense it is a true integrative approach.

-Indeed, its name which comes from the German word meaning "whole", points to the central theme of Gestalt Therapy, which is our tendency to see and act in unified wholes, instead of parts.
-Hence the expression: 'the whole is greater than the sum of its parts'.
+Gestalt is a German word meaning 'whole' and points to the central theme of gestalt therapy, which is our tendency to see and act in unified wholes, instead of the parts.
+Hence the famous statement made by Kurt Koffka (1921) that 'the whole is other than the sum of its parts' - when the perceptual system forms a gestalt, the whole thing has an independent existence in the perceptual system.

-My task as a Gestalt Therapist is to increase the clients' awareness of what they do well and how they get stuck.
+My task as a gestalt therapist is to support the clients to increase their awareness of what they do well and how they get stuck.
 Awareness is in itself curative and growth producing.
-It enables the individual to understand the ways in which they contributes to their own circumstances.
+It enables the individual to understand the ways in which they contribute to their own circumstances.

 Therapy sessions offer clients a breathing space where they are free to experiment with being themselves and with relating spontaneously.
 Having a fresh look at their situation allows clients to see more clearly the possibilities for developing creative solutions to their difficulties.